WHERE SHOULD I BEGIN AS A NEW MEMBER?

 - e-mail addresses, personal or business websites & phone numbers

 - Derogatory comments, inferences of or direct statements of someone “lying”, abuse, profanity, adult material or any sexually oriented comments

 - Business profiles

-- Usernames containing business names or other commercial messaging (eg. Landman, MineralServices, etc.)
+- Usernames containing business names, URL’s, or other commercially oriented messaging (eg. Landman, MineralServices, etc.)

 DOES MINERALRIGHTSFORUM.COM PROTECT MY PRIVACY?

 We provide multiple privacy settings for our users.
 To adjust your preference settings, Click your avatar in the upper right screen, then the gear just below.

 This is a place intended for respectful conversation — a place to share skills, knowledge, and interests through ongoing dialogue.
 This is a privately owned endeavor, and the management intends for a clean and well-lighted place.
 We appreciate you notifying us through our flagging system if you see things to the contrary.